 Human Resources and Services

-Prior to joining the IEMed, she was a Legal Advisor for L’H 2010, Societat Privada Municipal, SA (2008), a lawyer specialising in administrative law at Diagonal Advocats (2007-2008), Director of Human Resources at Argentona City Council (2003-2006), and a lawyer at Barcelona Regional, Urban Development Agency, SA (2001-2005).
-Anna Roy holds a bachelor´s degree in Law, a master’s degree in Town Planning and Real Estate Law from IDEC, and a postgraduate degree in Data Protection from the ICAB.
+He has been working at the IEMed since 2008 where he initially held the position of Head of Human Resources and Organization and Head of Legal Advice.
+Before joining the IEMed, she was legal advisor for H2010, Sociedad Privada municipal, SA (2008), lawyer specialized in administrative law at Diagonal Advocats (2007-2008), director of human resources at the Argentona City Council (2003-2006) and lawyer in Barcelona Regional, Urban Development Agency, SA (2001-2005).
+Anna Roy holds a degree in law from UPF, a master’s degree in urban planning and real estate law from IDEC, and a postgraduate degree in data protection from ICAB.

 He has an extensive experience in developing economic management tasks.
 Before joining the IEMed, Carles was responsible for accounting and economic management of three companies that were part of the Parc Tecnològic del Vallès: the PTV itself, the Centre for New Technology Companies, and the Institute of Technology and Society Patrimony of the PTV (1989-1991).
 He also worked as an accounting technician at Suministros ILAGA, SA (1981-1989).
 Carles holds a diploma in Business Sciences from the Open University of Catalonia (UOC).